Dyalog/link/docs/index.md

 * **Keep source files up-to-date:**
 Any changes made to code in the active workspace using the tracer and editor are immediately replicated in the corresponding text files.
 * **Keep the workspace up-to-date:**
-Any changes made to the external files using a text editor, or resulting from an SCM action such as rolling back or switching to a different branch, will immediately be reflected in the active workspace.
+If .NET Framework or .NET Core is available, then any changes made to the external files using a text editor, or resulting from an SCM action such as rolling back or switching to a different branch, will immediately be reflected in the active workspace.

 You can invoke [Link.Create](API/Link.Create.md) several times to create multiple links, and you can also use [Link.Import](API/Link.Import.md) or [Link.Export](API/Link.Export.md) to import source code into the workspace or export code to external files *without* creating links that will respond to subsequent changes.